0x646e78/0x646e78.github.io/infosec-acronyms.md

 # Cybersecurity Acronyms & Abbreviations

 This list aims to capture globally used acronyms and abbreviations within the cybersecurity industry.

 I have generally not included vendor or location-specific abbreviations.
 For example NIST is included as it is widely relevant, but CES is not as it is used only by Tenable in their product.

 In future I will update to link the entries to glossary explanations.

 To update or add an item please open a pull request on the repository.

-## Acronyms & Abbreviations
+## Acronyms & Abbreviations List

 **2FA** - Two Factor Authentication; see also MFA